All Episodes

 And if we all did that and overwhelmed them, just like we did with the immigration issue, we would show them the power that the people have.

-And in a year or two pick up the phone.
+And I would say, Lori, pick up the phone.

-Uh one year or two into a a a hypothetical Obama presidency, which is the only kind there will be by the way at least this year, uh a whole bunch of America may find the I mean if Obama should win, if I'm just dead wrong about this and Obama actually wins, boy am I interested in the congressional elections of twenty ten.
+One year or two into a hypothetical Obama presidency, which is the only kind there will be, by the way, at least this year, a whole bunch of America may find that, I mean, if Obama should win, if I'm just dead wrong about this and Obama actually wins, boy, am I interested in the congressional elections of 2010.

-Because once everybody gets a snootful of what this guy is really about and what and I'm not talking about the Muslim conversion of you know just none of that email in box nonsense.
+Because once everybody gets a snootful of what this guy is really about, and I'm not talking about the Muslim conversion, just none of that email inbox nonsense.

-I mean just the radical liberalism, the softness on terror, the jack in your taxes to the moon, the real guy that I say without a shred of of of racism or derision or or or whatever.
+I mean just the radical liberalism, the softness on terror, the jacking your taxes to the moon, the real guy that I say without a shred of racism or derision or whatever.

 It's just what the guy has in his bag.